slyval/guidelines/SAP Commerce/Commerce Conventions.md

 	> Examples: sapordermanagementservices, commercefacades

 #### Generation
-1. When generating an extension, a template extension is required.
+- When generating an extension, a template extension is required.
 The correct template must be used and the following guidelines will help:
 	- Addons
 	Addons are only created when intending to define or overwrite web content in the form of content pages, views, tags, javascript, css among others.

 		The **yaddon** template must be used
 	- Web Service Extension
 		Web service extensions must use the **ywebservices** (1st preference ) or **ycommercewebservices** extensions as templates
 	- Other Extensions
 		All other extensions must use a corresponding template if there is one, e.g., ***ybackoffice*** for backoffice extensions.
 Otherwise, all other extensions must use the **yempty** template

+- A base package for an extension is also required when  generating an extension.
+Refere to the **Packaging** section for guidelines.

 ### Data Model